Doing Business in Israel 2023

 Israel’s tax treaties sometimes grant an income tax exemption for employees resident in those countries but working in Israel.

-Otherwise, non-residents working in Israel lawfully in their field of expertise for an employer as “foreign experts” who are paid at least NIS 13,400 per month, may enjoy a deduction for accommodation expenses and a daily living expenses deduction of up to NIS 330 for up to 12 months, provided they are invited by an Israeli employer that is not an employment agency.
-But employers may be subject to a foreign workers’ payroll levy of 0% to 20%
+Otherwise, non-residents working in Israel lawfully in their field of expertise for an employer as “foreign experts” who are paid at least NIS 14,300 per month, may enjoy a deduction for accommodation expenses and a daily living expenses deduction of up to NIS 350 for up to 12 months, provided they are invited by an Israeli employer that is not an employment agency.

-A business must register for Israeli tax purposes immediately the business activity starts, even before revenues are expected.
+A business must register for Israeli tax purposes immediately the business activity starts.
 If you wait until after the year-end, you will probably be fined.

 You start with the VAT registration.
 In Israel, you cannot legally bill your customers until you are registered for VAT purposes.
 And you can’t do that without first opening a business bank account, and providing a cancelled check and a copy of your premises’ lease or purchase agreement.
 The VAT Authority insists on at least one Israeli resident director or fiscal representative in the case of a company.